02Kenzo/objectionwiki/Patching-iOS-Applications.md

 ## patching - dependencies
 Phew, thats quite a bit of setup work needed.
 Luckily, the only part you would need to redo often is to run the blank sample app on your iOS device to generate new, valid `embedded.mobileprovision` files.

-The next part is to prepare the commands needed for the IPA patching process. `objection patch_ipa` is a command that basically wraps around several other system commands, automating the patching process as far as possible.
+The next part is to prepare the commands needed for the IPA patching process. `objection patchipa` is a command that basically wraps around several other system commands, automating the patching process as far as possible.
 Naturally, those commands need to be installed and available first.
 They are:

 * `applesign` - from: https://github.com/nowsecure/node-applesign
 * `insert_dylib` - from: https://github.com/Tyilo/insert_dylib
 * `security`, `codesign`, xcodebuild` - macOS/XCode commands
 * `zip` & `unzip` - builtin, or just installed using `homebrew`

-Most of these dependencies are really easy to solve as they are either already part of macOS, or can be installed using hombrew.
+Most of these dependencies are really easy to solve as they are either already part of macOS, or can be installed using `homebrew`.
 As for `applesign` and `insert_dylib` though, those can be quickly installed as follows:

 #### applesign
 Install with: `npm install -g node-applesign`.
 If you dont have `npm`, then `brew install npm` can sort you out quickly.